This post may contain affiliate links. See our disclosure policy.

 As mentioned above, this recipe is all about the tomatoes.
 You can’t just grab any ol’ can of whatever tomatoes you find on the shelf at the store and expect a good quality pomodoro sauce.
 Some care needs to be taken in finding the right ones.
 You have two choices here: Fresh or canned.

-If you want to use fresh tomatoes.
-Make sure you are using a GOOD quality tomato.
+If you want to use fresh tomatoes, make sure you are using a GOOD quality tomato.
 If not from your garden, opt for tomatoes from the farmer’s market.
-Don’t get watery, tough tomatoes from just any grocery store.
-Try to get juicy, red tomatoes from a reputable market.
+Try to get juicy, red plum tomatoes from a reputable market.
 Drop your whole tomatoes in boiling water then place in ice water to make the skins easier to remove.
 Cut tomatoes in half (remove seeds if desired) and cook according to the recipe below.

 Canned tomatoes are undeniably the easiest way to go and you will pretty much get the same outcome as using fresh tomatoes.
 You can’t just use any canned tomatoes though.
 You will want to get imported tomatoes (Pomodoro di Pelati) from Italy.
 No joke, I wrote an ENTIRE POST on this subject.
 Getting your tomatoes from Italy is a must.
 Get the peeled, WHOLE tomatoes.
 Not crushed.
 Not diced.
 Whole tomatoes only.
 DOP San Marzano tomatoes are the best and they can easily be identified at the store by the red DOP seal (think of it like the official “seal of approval” from Italy).